-2. Conduct all your online search for your cheap flight deals in private or incognito windows.
+2. Conduct all your online searches for your cheap flight deals in private or incognito windows.
 And the same for trains and hotels.
 Click here to learn how to search in private or incognito mode.
 Why do you need to do this?
 It’s those internet footprints again.
 If a site knows you have visited a few times to look at fare, it knows you are getting serious to buy..and the price may go up.

 3. Bonus tip!
 Use a VPN service.
-A lot of travel prices are set to match the economy is a country you are in now.
+A lot of travel prices are set to match the economy in the country you are in now.
 So let’s say you are searching for hotel prices in Barcelona from the US, you can find a better deal sometimes if you were searching from a computer that was actually in Spain.

 A VPN service will mask your IP address to the country of your choice, no matter where you are currently.
 And a VPN will protect you from cyber attacks as well.
 Personally, I use ExpressVPN and I fully recommend them.
 Get ExpressVPN now.

 There are many flight comparison sites out there, all with their own strengths, but Skyscanner deals was my ticket to a great holiday this time around.
 They are really awesome special features.
 Let’s take a look at them.

 I love this feature.
 You may have a few days off coming or you just don’t know where you want to go.
 And the price of your ticket may be your deciding factor.

 In the Skyscanner tickets search tool, enter your departure city, enter EVERYWHERE in the to field, and your travel dates if you have them.
-You will get a result of the cheapest flight per country for that search.
+You will get the result of the cheapest flight per country for that search.

 Then click the blue arrow to compare flight rates by city.
 This works for round-trip and one way.
 Sometimes buying 2 one-ways can be cheaper.
 Plus it gives you the opportunity to fly in and out of different cities.

 Whole Month and Find the Cheapest Month